KarlMeierMattern/Full-Stack/JS-notes.md

 		element.addEventListener("change", () => {
   		});
+> [!TIP]
-- A `switch` statement is used to compare an expression against multiple possible values and execute different code blocks based on the match.
+> A `switch` statement is used to compare an expression against multiple possible values and execute different code blocks based on the match.
 If your `switch` statement is going to have multiple cases it is best practice to include a `break` statement that tells the JS interpreter to stop executing statements.
 Without adding a `break` statement at the end of each case block the program will execute the code for all matching cases.
 The `default` case is executed when none of the previous case conditions match the value being evaluated.
 It serves as a catch-all for any other possible cases.

 		// checks if someVariable='case123'
 		switch (someVariable) {